legendarycode3/decentralized-stablecoin/README.md

 The protocol also provides an atomic operation that burns DSC and redeems collateral within a single transaction, simplifying the repayment process while maintaining protocol safety.

 ### Liquidate Unsafe Positions
-If a user's health factor falls below the required minimum collateralization threshold, anyone may liquidate part of the position by
+If a user's health factor falls below the required minimum collateralization threshold, anyone may liquidate part of the position by repaying a portion of the user's DSC debt.

 ## Testing